 When you leave the cathedral area and start walking further towards the city center, a blue tiled facade stands out.
 As much as I love tile work, that wasn’t what caught my attention.
 It was the “oddity” of seeing blue and white tiles on the facade of a church.
-And, believe me, this church wasn’t the most ostentatious we had seen yet.
-In fact, with every new discovery came a bigger and stronger awe.
+And this church wasn’t the most ostentatious we had seen yet.
+In fact, with every discovery came bigger and stronger awe.

 As we were reaching the Batalha square (just a couple of streets down from our guest house), another blue tiled facade makes itself noticed.
 A much more detailed facade this time.
 If you ask me, even years from now, what are my first memories of the Batalha square I will sharply mention three landmarks: the (sadly) abandoned Cinema Batalha, the sober National Theatre S. Joao and, at the top of those stairs, the church Santo Ildefonso.